sidb101/sidb101/README.md

 In addition to my academic and professional pursuits, I derive immense joy from competing in Coding Competitions and problem-solving in general.
 I really like algorithmic puzzles and chess.
 I've also had the honor of representing my institute at the prestigious ACM ICPC Regional Contests twice. 🏆

-If you're interested in discussing software engineering, exploring new projects, or simply having a friendly conversation, feel free to reach out!
+If you're interested in discussing software engineering, exploring new projects, chess, language-acquisition or simply having a friendly conversation, feel free to reach out!
 Let's connect and embark on an exciting journey together. ✨